rootisgod/rootisgod/content/posts/2025/2025-02-23-Running-a-Private-Chocolatey-Server.md

 ## The Fix - A Private Chocolatey Server

 The fix is to run your own Nuget caching server and tell your clients with Chocolatey to go to that.
-It means that oyu reach out to Chocolatey one time for package details, and then that is cached on a local Nuget repository.
+It means that you reach out to Chocolatey one time for package details, and then that is cached on a local Nuget repository.
 Don't worry, this is nowhere near as difficult as it sounds!

 ### Installing and Configuring Nexus Repository Manager